jh1236/handball-server/README.md

-Why are we still here\n
+Why are we still here\
 Just to suffer?